 Carolina Alba Merlo

-Carolina has worked with CIEE since 1996.
-She works alongside the Resident Director designing, developing, and managing the Study Center.
-She received her B.A. in Communications and Social Psychology at the Pichón Riviere Institute and will soon finish a Masters in Cognitive Psychology and Education, with research interest focused on international education and adaptation processes.
+Carolina Merlo has worked with CIEE since 1996.
+She works alongside the resident director designing, developing, and managing the CIEE Study Center.
+She received her B.A. in communications and social psychology at the Pichón Riviere Institute and will soon finish a master’s degree in Cognitive Psychology and Education, with research interest focused on international education and adaptation processes.

-Vera has received her MA degree in Spanish as a second language by the University of Barcelona.
-She is the Academic Spanish Coordinator of CIEE Buenos Aires Study Center and she has obtained a certificate as evaluator from ACTFL to administrate the COPI exam in Buenos Aires.
+Vera Cerqueiras received her M.A. in Spanish as a second language from the University of Barcelona.
+She is the academic Spanish coordinator of CIEE Study Center in Buenos Aires.
+She is certified by the American Council on The Teaching of Foreign Languages (ACTFL) to evaluate language proficiency and to administrate the COPI exam in Buenos Aires.

-Vera trains teachers in Spanish as a Second Language, leading workshops, lectures, and courses for postgraduate education in Argentine, Brazil, EEUU and the Anglophone Caribbean.
+Vera trains teachers in Spanish as a second language, leading workshops, lectures, and courses for postgraduate education in Argentina, Brazil, the United States, and the Anglophone Caribbean.
 She has served as an expert in many international projects intended to share academic and technical assistance.
-Her research focuses on the relationship between language and culture and the language representations in teaching methods.
+Her research focuses on the relationship between language and culture and language representations in teaching methods.

-Currently, she leads two research teams at CIEE Buenos Aires Study Center: one to explore the relations between the local and the US academic culture and another to promote evaluation and certification studies.
+Currently, she leads two research teams at the CIEE Study Center in Buenos Aires: one to explore the relations between the local and U.S. academic culture and another to promote evaluation and certification studies.

-Clara joined CIEE in January 2010 as a Student Coordinator and Housing Assistant of the Buenos Aires program.
-Since fall 2012 she is in charge of the Housing Coordination.
-She has a degree in Sociology from the Universidad de Buenos Aires and she is currently getting a master degree in Latin-American and Argentinean art history at Universidad de San Martin.
+Clara Franchini joined CIEE in January 2010 as a student coordinator and housing assistant of the Buenos Aires program, and became housing coordinator in 2012.
+She has a degree in sociology from the Universidad de Buenos Aires and she is currently getting a master’s degree in Latin American and Argentinean art history at Universidad de San Martin.
 Before working for CIEE, Clara worked in the private IT sector.
 As an undergraduate student, Clara studied a semester abroad in Montevideo, Uruguay.

-Favio has worked with CIEE since 2002.
-He is an accomplished actor as well as theater and staging director and has postgraduate degree at the Metropolitan School of Dramatic Art of Buenos Aires.
-Favio has had an extensive experience in the arts field not only as an actor but also directing different plays and as performing arts professor.
+Favio Rizzotti has worked with CIEE since 2002.
+He is an accomplished actor, as well as theater and staging director, and has a post-graduate degree from the Metropolitan School of Dramatic Art of Buenos Aires.
+Favio has had an extensive experience in the arts field not only as an actor but also in directing different plays and as a performing arts professor.
 He has experience in the coordination of different workshops and courses related to dramatic arts.

-Juan T joined CIEE Buenos Aires program in January 2008.
-He is currently a Student and Service-Learning Coordinator.
-Juan has a degree in sociology from the Universidad of Buenos Aires, and is finishing a masters degree on Economic and industrial development from the Universidad Nacional de General Sarmiento.
-He has attended international workshops and conferences focused on his field of interest during the last couple of years: the 9th Globelics International Conference (Buenos Aires, 2011), National Service - Learning Conference (Atlanta, 2011) and the Democracy Deliberative Exchange Workshop (Dayton, OH, 2010).
+Juan Tollo joined CIEE in Buenos Aires in January 2008.
+He is currently a student and service-learning coordinator.
+Juan has a bachelor’s degree in sociology from the Universidad of Buenos Aires, and is finishing a master’s degree in Economic and Industrial Development from the Universidad Nacional de General Sarmiento.
+He has attended international workshops and conferences focused on his field of interest during the last couple of years: the 9th Globelics International Conference (Buenos Aires, 2011), National Service - Learning Conference (Atlanta, 2011), and the Democracy Deliberative Exchange Workshop (Dayton, OH, 2010).

 Where You'll Study